 Nozzles made of tungsten carbide are the best choice.
-If your compressor cannot keep up with the blaster, chose a smaller nozzle for the gun.
-If you have plenty of pressure at the gauge, but don't seem to feel it at the gun, look for an obstruction in the abrasive pickup line or something stuck in the nozzle.
+If your compressor cannot keep up with the blaster, choose a smaller nozzle for the gun.
+If you have plenty of pressure at the gauge, but do not seem to feel it at the gun, look for an obstruction in the abrasive pickup line or something stuck in the nozzle.